eddsteel/feed-filter/README.md

 description, which seems to catch the right ones.

 ## Slice 4: Support redirects

+Support redirects, and it's about time we use proper logging.

 ## Slice 5: Configuration file for above
 ## Slice 6: Support partial get (pass through cache headers)